 - Gare de Lyon is connected to metro lines 1, 14 and train RER A

 - Gare de Montparnasse is connected to metro lines 4, 6, 12, 13

 Getting Around Paris

 » Paris is a very walkable city.
 If the weather is good, you will want to walk through the big avenues, explore the banks along the Seine River or the cobbled streets at Le Marais.

 » Read our article on how to use the Paris Metro to get familiar with the most popular transportation in Paris and the ticket options.

 » Look for the closest metro station to your accommodation in Paris.
 Does it make part of what metro line number?
 What color?
-If you booked your accommodation through booking.com, you can check it on your booking confirmation.
-There is a link to a map of Paris (Show Map link) below the property name showing your hotel’s location with information like metro stations or main sights.
+If you booked your accommodation through booking.com, you could check it on your booking confirmation.
+A link to a map of Paris (Show Map link) below the property name shows your hotel’s location with information like metro stations or main sights.

 » If you are flying to Paris, decide how to reach your accommodation from the airport.
 If you have lots of luggage, Welcome Pickups is a good option for door-to-door service.
-A cheaper alternative is a shared transportation (up to 8 people) which costs no more than the RER trains.
+A cheaper alternative is shared transportation (up to 8 people) which costs no more than the RER train tickets.

 » If you choose a transfer service, book it as soon as you can.
 They all offer FREE cancellation until a few days before your arrival.